nodeGame/NDDB/README.md

 Whenever an object is inserted that matches one of the indexing functions an hash is produced, and the element is added to one of the indexes.

 Additional features are: methods chaining, tagging, and iteration through the entries.

-NDDB is work in progress.
-Currently, the following methods are
-implemented:

   * Sorting and selecting: